mtloxton/CommandDeck/Documentation/EnableAndConfigureLogging.md

 > ℹ️ `Warning` is the default verbosity level.

+> ⚠️ You must restart the Unreal Engine after changing the verbosity level.

 > ⚠️ Using `Verbose` level logging may impact performance due to the increased volume of log messages.

 ## Locating the Stream Deck Plugin Logs